 We keep your identity, and the details of your case, confidential UNLESS we encounter a reportable disease.
 In that case, we notify you, your vet if you have one, and also the legally appropriate authorities (usually the state of Maine, but may also include the Maine Center for Disease Control and the USDA or FDA).
 We are required by law to report dangerous conditions.
 We will attempt to assist you with resolution of problems diagnosed, but the responsibility to apply solutions and to provide good animal welfare practices is yours.

 We encourage all our clients to develop a good working relationship with a clinical veterinarian in their area.
-To find a veterinarian in your area, you can consult the Maine Veterinary Medical Association website.

 We can accept payment at the time of service (please ask for an estimate) or can bill our clients on a monthly basis.
 The initial bill is usually created at the time the final report is sent (when all diagnostic work is completed).
 At this time, we can accept checks or cash.
 Our billing system is now run through the University Bursar’s Office.
 In that system, accounts that are over 90 days unpaid are sent to a collection agency.